 What should I look for in a therapist?

-There are six criteria you should consider when looking for a counselor or therapist: specialization, cultural fit, shared experience, personality, convenience, and affordability.
+There are five criteria you should consider when looking for a counselor or therapist: competence, cultural fit, personality, convenience, and affordability.

 Here are some additional insights you should keep in mind as you search for your mental health therapist: